Rate This Article With 5 Stars.

 We can calculate electrostatic potential , if we know the form of the electric field .

-Any surface with same electric potential at every point, is called an equipotential surface.
+Any surface with the same electric potential at every point is called an equipotential surface.
 The component of the electric field parallel to an equipotential surface is zero as the potential does not change.
 Thus the electric field is always perpendicular to the equipotential surface and the work done in moving a charge between two points on an equipotential surface is zero.
 The metal surface is an example of an equipotential surface.

-Conductors, Insulators and Semiconductors:
+Conductors, Insulators, and Semiconductors:

-- Conductors are those material where electric current can flow freely.
+- Conductors are those materials where electric current can flow freely.
 The outer electrons are almost free so that they can move freely throughout the body of the material.
 Metals like Fe, Cu, Ag, Al are examples of conductors.

-- In Semiconductors current can flow partially.
-They behave like perfect insulators at very low temperature but the conductivity increases as we increase the temperature.
-These materials have their importance in the semiconductor industry such as the microprocessor.
+- In Semiconductors, current can flow partially.
+They behave like perfect insulators at very low temperature, but the conductivity increases as we increase the temperature.
+These materials have their importance in the semiconductor industry, such as the microprocessor.
 Si, Ge, GaAs are examples of semiconductors.